Christy Clark

-Christina Joan Clark (born October 29, 1965) is a former Canadian politician who was the 35th premier of British Columbia (BC), from 2011 to 2017.
+Christina Joan Clark (born October 29, 1965) is a Canadian politician who served as the 35th premier of British Columbia from 2011 to 2017.
 Clark was the second woman to be premier of BC, after Rita Johnston in 1991, and the first female premier in Canada to lead her party to a plurality of seats in two consecutive general elections.

 A member of the British Columbia Liberal Party, Clark was a member of the Legislative Assembly (MLA) from 1996 to 2005 and was deputy premier from 2001 to 2005 during the first term of Gordon Campbell's government.
 She left politics in 2005, and became the host of an afternoon radio talk show.
 After Campbell's resignation, Clark won the 2011 leadership election, becoming premier.
 She re-entered the legislature after winning a by-election on May 11 in Vancouver-Point Grey, the seat left vacant by Campbell.
 The Liberals were re-elected in the 2013 provincial election in an upset victory.
 In the 2017 provincial election, the Liberals were reduced to 43 seats—one short of a majority.
 Following a confidence and supply agreement between the NDP and Green Party, Clark's minority government was defeated 44–42, and NDP leader John Horgan succeeded her as the premier on July 18.
-Clark subsequently announced that she was resigning as Liberal leader effective August 4 and leaving politics.
+Clark subsequently announced that she was resigning as Liberal leader effective August 4 and leaving provincial politics.

+Following Justin Trudeau's announcement that he would resign as prime minister and as leader of the federal Liberal Party, Clark was considered a potential candidate to succeed him.
+On January 14, 2025, she declined to enter the race, citing her lack of French fluency and the short timescale of the race.